 Different rainwater harvesting and management technologies (Figure 2) including micro catchments, percolation pits, check dams, farm ponds, rooftop rainwater harvesting, diversion structures, conveyance systems and rod kohi management systems were evaluated and demonstrated at various sites.
 Similarly, rooftop rainwater harvesting systems were introduced in Arokus and Goragali sites using participatory approach.

 (b): ROD-KOHI SYSTEMS MANAGEMENT

-The rod kohi (Rod means channel and Kohi means mountains) irrigation system is the second largest irrigation system after the Indus Basin with the water potential of 19 million acres feet (MAF) and command area of around 17 million acres, which is currently contributing far below its potential level.
-The rod kohi areas have poor water management at catchment, conveyance and command areas, thus resulting poor crop production.Different improved rod kohi management practices were evaluated and improved practices were demonstrated in all four provinces including D.I.
+The rod kohi (Rod means channel and Kohi means mountains) system is the second largest irrigation system after the Indus Basin with the water potential of 19 million acres feet (MAF) and command area of around 17 million acres, which is currently contributing far below its potential level.
+The rod kohi areas have poor water management at catchment, conveyance and command areas, thus resulting poor crop production.Different improved rod kohi management practices were evaluated and promising technologies were demonstrated throughout the country (D.I.
 Khan, D.G.
-Khan, Barkhan, Zhob as illustrated in Figure 3.
+Khan, Barkhan, Zhob etc.) as illustrated in Figure 3.

 (c): EROSION CONTROL INTERVENTIONS